gustafl/ExcelLibrary/README.md

 # ExcelLibrary

 The aim of this project is to simplify reading from and writing to Excel workbooks (.xlsx).
+It consists of the following six classes:

+* `Workbook`
+* `WorkbookOptions`
+* `Sheet`
+* `Row`
+* `Column`
+* `Cell`

 Here's an example to get you started:

     Workbook workbook = new Workbook();
     workbook.Open("Book1.xlsx");
-    foreach (Sheet sheet in workbook.Sheets)
-    {
-        Console.WriteLine(sheet.Name);
-    }
+    Sheet sheet = workbook.Sheet("Sheet1");
+    Row row = sheet.Row(2);
+    Cell cell = row.Cell(3);
+    string text = cell.Value;

 See the wiki for more examples.

 ## Limitations

-The following items have been considered outside the scope of this project.
+The following things have been considered outside the scope of the project:

 * All file formats except `.xslx`.
 * Formulas
 * Formatting properties

-Also, the library will not create new workbooks, but this can be achieved by including a template workbook in your project and copy it whenever you need to create a workbook.
+Also, the library will not create new workbooks _per se_, but this can be achieved by including a template workbook in your project and copy it whenever you need to create a workbook.

 ## Dependencies